sniperkit/goRex/README.md

 # goRex [![GoDoc](https://godoc.org/github.com/amller/goRex?status.svg)](https://godoc.org/github.com/amller/goRex)
 GoRex is a tool which allows to convert textual data into JSON format.
-Note that goRex was build with the idea of converting logs.
+Note that goRex was build with the idea in mind of converting logs.

 The file containing the regular expression is set with the flag `regexp`.
 The default value is ".regexp".